moshekaplan/palo_alto_firewall_analyzer/README.md

 The second time you launch the analyzer it will detect that "API_KEY.txt" is not present, and will prompt you for credentials and save the retrieved API key to "API_KEY.txt"

-Run a single validator on a single device groups:
+Run a single validator on a single device group:
 `pan_policy_validator.py --device-group my_device_group --validator UnusedServices`

 Run a single validator on all device groups: